Tina Fey Brought To Tears At Close Of ‘Rise Up New York!’ Benefit For Those Impacted By COVID-19

 THANK YOU to all who came together tonight to rise up for New York City.
 You raised $115M for nonprofit organizations working on the front lines of our city’s #COVID19 crisis. ⠀ 100% of donations will go directly to the most urgent needs of New Yorkers living in poverty: food, shelter, cash assistance, health and mental health, legal services, education and more.
 Because of you, we can make sure the New York we return to is once again the strong, resilient city that lifts up ALL people. ⠀ And a special thanks to all our Rise Up New York! telethon guests, as well as @empirestatebldg for this quintessential NYC moment featuring @billyjoel. ????

-The show concluded with Tina’s shock at the overall amount raised for the foundation, followed by New York Governor Andrew Cuomo taking a moment to thank all the artists for their participation in the event.
+The show concluded with Tina’s shock at the overall amount raised for the foundation, followed by New York Gov. Andrew Cuomo taking a moment to thank all the artists for their participation in the event.
 The governor then introduced Billy Joel, who performed his iconic song “Miami 2017.”
 Billy’s voice and image lit up an empty Times Square along with an Empire State Building light show.

 Viewers posted their feelings regarding the passionate event and Tina’s genuine reaction on the Robin Hood Foundation’s official Instagram page.